Law of Equity

 Distinctive UK Collective Redress Schemes

-As outlined in the EU chapter of this guide, sweeping reform in this area has seen the EU Directive (2020/1828) on representative actions for the protection of the collective interests of consumers (the "EU Collective Redress Directive") establish an EU-wide mechanism for collective redress which has never before been in place.
-The Directive was published in the Official Journal on 4 December 2020.
+As outlined in the EU chapter of this guide, sweeping reform in this area has seen the EU Directive (2020/1828) on representative actions for the protection of the collective interests of consumers (the “EU Collective Redress Directive”) establish an EU-wide mechanism for collective redress which has never before been in place.
+The directive came into effect on 25 June 2023.

 This EU regime was not implemented by the UK prior to its departure from the EU, and will not be transposed into UK national law.
 The UK’s system is therefore unique among its neighbouring European countries.

-In the UK, there are several avenues for pursuing multiparty litigation, including the three main formal mechanisms as follows.
+In the UK, there are several avenues for pursuing multiparty litigation, including the following, three main formal mechanisms.